Našice: Settlements

+Colonist settlements of Brezik Našički, Makloševac, and Šalapanka were established on the territory of the village municipality during the land reform in interwar Yugoslavia.

 Culture

 Hunting grounds can be found in the immediate surroundings, and the fishpond Našička Breznica and Lake Lapovac offer angling opportunities.
 Slavonian cuisine and freshwater fish are a part of the gastronomic offerings of the town and its surroundings.

 As an economic and cultural centre, the area is known for its cultural and historical heritage, (the Gothic church, two manor houses, exhibitions of the art colony "Hinko Juhn").
 Našice plays a role in business and excursionist tourism.
 The park by both of the Pejačević manors (horticultural monument).
 The private zoo of the Bizik family in nearby in Markovac Našički as well as the surroundings at the foot of the Krndija hill emphasize the importance of natural environment.

 The town has an official memorial-area Crni Potok, dedicated to Croatian quisling soldiers and civilians killed at the site by members of the Yugoslav Partisans.
 The site is commemorated annually on the third Saturday in June.